 And with 40% more homes on the market in Denver today than just one year ago, there certainly are plenty more choices.

 It's been said that, at a poker table, if you can't figure out who the sucker is within two hands, it's probably you.
 Big corporations are not looking to sell these homes to shrewd, savvy buyers.
-If you sit down at the table with an iBuyer company and can't quickly figure out who's being duped, you might want to take a look in the mirror.
+If you sit down at the table with an iBuyer company and can't quickly figure out who's being duped, you might want to think about excusing yourself and getting the heck out of there.